miss-manager/miss-manager.github.io/_posts/2012-12-24-christmas-social.md

 layout: post
 title: The Christmas Social
 permalink: christmas-social
+description: The Christmas Social can be a dangerous event on the office calendar.
+Gertrude Belcher offers some safey tips.
 ---

 The christmas social is an event that nobody wants to attend but cannot be avoided, much like one’s own funeral.